Law French

-Law French (Lawe Frensch) is an archaic language originally based on Old Norman and Anglo-Norman, but increasingly influenced by Parisian French and, later, English.
-It was used in the law courts of England, beginning with the Norman conquest of England in 1066.
+Law French (Lawe Frensch) is an archaic language originally based on Anglo-Norman, but increasingly influenced by Parisian French and, later, English.
+It was used in the law courts of England from the 13th century.
 Its use continued for several centuries in the courts of England and Wales and Ireland.
-Although Law French as a narrative legal language is obsolete, many individual Law French terms continue to be used by lawyers and judges in common law jurisdictions (see the section "Survivals in modern legal terminology", below).
+Although Law French as a narrative legal language is obsolete, many individual Law French terms continue to be used by lawyers and judges in common law jurisdictions.